Electroweak baryogenesis and gravitational waves from a real scalar singlet: Conclusions

 Finally, we have calculated the gravitational wave spectrum from the electroweak phase transition.
 We have compared the gravitational wave signal to the expected sensitivities of LISA and BBO, and shown that these interferometers can test the model.
 In particular, the parameter space region where the new physics scale $\Lambda$ can be high, is well within the reach of LISA.

 In our analysis we fixed the bubble wall velocity $\xi_{\rm w} = 0.2$.
 A detailed analysis of the bubble wall dynamics, including a microscopic computation of the friction, is left for future work.
 The bubble wall velocity is expected to be larger than the value $\xi_{\rm w} = 0.2$ used, especially for large $v_{\rm n}/T_{\rm n}$.
 Thus, our results give conservative estimates for the gravitational wave signal, as illustrated in Fig.~\ref{gwxiw}.
 We have also checked, by putting in by hand different increasing behaviors of $\xi_{\rm w}$ as a function of $v_{\rm n}/T_{\rm n}$, that the correlation between $\Lambda$ and the strength of the gravitational wave signal remains.
-However, we note that whereas we have required that deflagration solutions for the bubble wall exist, for the strongest transitions runaway solutions are also possible, and for those points our results may not be valid.
-These correspond to $\Lambda\gsim2$ in Fig.~\ref{gwsignal}.

 Also, as indicated by the results of Ref.~\cite{Kozaczuk:2015owa}, the simple estimate used in this work for the bubble wall width may somewhat underestimate the thickness of the wall.
 Correcting this, and the bubble wall velocity, decreases the baryon-to-entropy ratio.
 However, on the basis of Fig.~\ref{vwLw} we believe that our results overestimate the new physics scale $\Lambda$ which gives the observed baryon-to-entropy ratio by less than a factor of two.